A second order differential equation for a point charged particle: Abstract

 \section{Abstract}

-A model for the dynamics of a classical point charged particle interacting with higher order jet electromagnetic fields is described by an implicit ordinary second order differential equation.
-We show that such equation is free of run-away and pre-accelerated solutions of Dirac's type.
-The theory is Lorentz invariant and is compatible with Newton's first law and Larmor's power radiation law.
+A model for the dynamics of a classical point charged particle interacting with higher order jet fields is introduced.
+In this model, the dynamics of the charged particle is described by an implicit ordinary second order differential equation.
+Such equation is free of run-away and pre-accelerated solutions of Dirac's type.
+The theory is Lorentz invariant, compatible with the first law of Newton and Larmor's power radiation formula.
+Few implications of the new equation in the phenomenology of non-neutral plasmas is considered.